 Find the Sunday Best panel.
 What do the large hands represent?

 These images came to Tom Feelings’ mind when he thought about the history of enslavement.
-What images come to your mind when you think about today’s social justice movements?
+What images come to your mind when you think about today’s struggle for freedom, equity and justice?

 What’s happening to the mother and daughter in the top right image?